elceef/dnstwist/docs/README.md

 $ dnstwist --format idle domain.name
 ```

-The tool can perform real-time lookups to return geographical location of IPv4
+The tool can perform real-time lookups to return geographical location
-addresses.
-Use `--geoip` option to display country name next to each address.
+(approximated to the country) of IPv4 addresses.

 ```
 $ dnstwist --geoip domain.name